 Most of us go to the gym for greater strength, energy, and stamina that we can carry into our day-to-day lives.
 And while running on a treadmill and tapping it back on a bike will definitely help achieve those goals, they don’t fully reflect the movements we do in our everyday life: carrying heavy farmers’ market bags, squatting down to grab leggings from the bottom drawer, or pushing a vacuum cleaner around an apartment.

 That’s why many trainers recommend adding functional fitness to your routine.
-As defined by the Mayo Clinic, functional fitness exercises mimic the motions you make every day, training your muscle groups to help you do everyday activities safely and efficiently.
+As defined by the Mayo Clinic, functional fitness exercises mimic the motions you make every day, training your muscle groups to help you do everyday activities easier, more safely, and efficiently.

-“Functional fitness is working out in such a way that prepares you for real-life movements and scenarios,” says Dan Castillo, instructor at GRIT Bxng, pointing out that moves like squats, lunges, push-ups, and pull-ups fall into the functional exercise category.
+“Functional fitness is working out in such a way that prepares you for real-life movements and scenarios,” says Dan Castillo, instructor at GRIT Bxng, pointing out that moves like squats, lunges, push-ups, and pull-ups (aka a lot of staple strength training exercises) fall into the functional exercise category.
 “These movements are easily transferred over to real-life scenarios such as getting out of bed, which is rising in a squat, walking up a flight of stairs, which involves lunges, falling and pushing yourself back up, or a push-up motion, and climbing over a fence, or a pull-up.”

 It’s a great option to train using functional exercise movements for those who want to perform their usual tasks with more grace and ease—so, everyone?—without necessarily doing super-intense cardio or heavy weight lifting.
 Although Crossfit and F45 are some extreme examples of functional fitness training, there are lots of lower-impact options as well.
 Here, trainers break down what functional fitness really entails, what its many benefits are, and how to find the right gym for you.
 Keep reading for everything you need to know about functional fitness.